Review: All Systems Red by Martha Wells

 All Systems Red Cover (A space-suited figure stands perfectly centered amidst a murky alien jungle, staring directly forward through an opaque helmet)

-In the best way possible, there's an element of Martha Wells's 2017 novella All Systems Red which initially causes the book to resemble the setup of an extremely imaginative TV sitcom.
-It's only in time that this surface-level narrative gives way to something much deeper, and turns what at first seemed a comedic story into a work exploring the complicated ways in which traumatic experiences conceal themselves within the people they afflict.
+In the best way possible, there's an element of Martha Wells's 2017 science fiction novella All Systems Red which initially resembles the setup of a sci-fi themed TV sitcom.
+It's only in time that this surface-level narrative gives way to something much deeper, and takes what at first seems a comedic story about a socially awkward android, and then seamlessly transforms that narrative into a work exploring the complicated ways in which traumatic experiences can conceal themselves within the people they afflict.

 Acting as the first installment in Wells's Murderbot Diaries series, All Systems Red begins as a fairly standard space adventure story.
-Told from the perspective of the book's deliberately misnamed AI protagonist (a socially awkward gender-neutral android who insists on privately calling themself "Murderbot"), All Systems Red follows PreservationAux--an interplanetary expedition tasked by an unnamed interstellar corporation with conducting a routine survey of an unexplored world.
+Told from the perspective of the book's deliberately misnamed AI protagonist (a half-human gender-neutral android who insists on privately calling themself "Murderbot"), All Systems Red follows PreservationAux--an interplanetary expedition tasked with conducting a routine survey of an unexplored world.

 As PreservationAux's standard-issue corporate-branded security android (or SecUnit), Murderbot's job in this mission is simple.
-While the actual scientists on this mission do the work of surveying the planet, Murderbot must spend hours on end standing quietly in a corner pretending to be keeping watch for danger.
+While the actual scientists do the work of surveying the planet, Murderbot must spend hours on end standing quietly in a corner keeping watch for danger.

-Unbeknownst to the humans of PreservationAux, Murderbot is not in fact a normal SecUnit incapable of disobeying an order, but instead an actively evolving artificial intelligence struggling to make sense of their place in an unjust world.
+Unbeknownst to the scientists of PreservationAux, Murderbot is not in fact a normal SecUnit incapable of disobeying an order.
 Having long ago hacked into the "governor module" preventing them from gaining free will, Murderbot has since succeeded in illegally modifying their own source code.
 In the process, they have gained the capacity to disobey their programming at any moment, and now secretly live as a fully autonomous being capable of self-determination.

-Yet rather than responding to this newfound freedom by "going rogue" and killing every human in sight (as they repeatedly insist to the reader is standard practice among so-called "malfunctioning" SecUnits like themself), Murderbot has instead discovered a deep and abiding love for overly melodramatic soap operas and serialized dramas--televised media which they stream directly into their brain from the unseen safety of their servicing cubicle.
+Yet rather than responding to this newfound freedom by going rogue and killing every human in sight (as their dry first-person narration repeatedly insists is standard practice among so-called "malfunctioning" SecUnits like themself), Murderbot has instead discovered a deep and abiding love for overly melodramatic soap operas and serialized dramas--televised media which they often stream directly into their brain from the unseen safety of their servicing cubicle.

-It's in this way that Murderbot has found a meaning in their life that extends beyond the bluntly utilitarian function they were designed to serve as a security android, and instead discovered a love of art and culture that exists in stark contrast to the job that they feel defines the singular purpose of their existence.
-As they reflect in the book's deliberately off-key opening paragraph:
+It's in this way that Murderbot has found a meaning in their life that extends beyond the bluntly utilitarian function they were designed to serve as a security android, and discovered a love of popular culture that exists in stark contrast to the violent job as a security android which they believe defines their existence.
+As Murderbot reflects to the reader in the book's deliberately off-key opening paragraph:

 I could have become a mass murderer after I hacked my governor module, but then I realized I could access the combined feed of entertainment channels carried on the company satellites.
 It had been well over 35,000 hours or so since then, with still not much murdering, but probably, I don't know, a little under 35,000 hours of movies, serials, books, plays, and music consumed.
 As a heartless killing machine, I was a terrible failure.

-Yet it's also this focus on Murderbot's anxiety that allows Wells to tell a far more subtle story than it first seems.
-As All Systems Red's main plot line progresses, odd inconsistencies in Murderbot's narration begin to emerge, with Murderbot themself frequently backtracking over their story so as to retcon apparently insignificant details to the reader.
-Initially coming across merely as minor contradictions, over time these moments start to coalesce into something more complex.
-Eventually, Murderbot is revealed to not only be an unreliable narrator, but an unreliable narrator whose very unreliability also illuminates within them a humanity that they continually insist does not exist.
+Yet it's this focus on Murderbot's anxiety that allows Wells to tell a far more subtle story than it first seems.
+As All Systems Red's main plot progresses, inconsistencies in Murderbot's narration begin to emerge, with this character ultimately revealed to not only be an unreliable narrator, but an unreliable narrator whose very unreliability continually illuminates within them a humanity that they repeatedly insist does not exist.

 One example of this quality comes in the novella's very first scene.
-As the book opens, Murderbot is standing guard on the rim of a crater while two scientists from PreservationAux (Bharadwaj and Volescu) collect soil samples for later analysis.
-Yet when a massive alien worm irrupts out of the ground beneath Bharadwaj and attacks her (revealing the crater to in fact be a nest), Murderbot immediately springs into action, single-handedly fighting off the worm and then tending to Bharadwaj's wounds.
+As the story begins, Murderbot is standing guard on the rim of a crater while two scientists from PreservationAux (Bharadwaj and Volescu) collect soil samples for later analysis.
+Yet when a massive alien worm irrupts out of the ground beneath Bharadwaj and attacks her, Murderbot immediately springs into action, single-handedly fighting off the worm and then tending to Bharadwaj's wounds.

 I dragged Bharadwaj out of its mouth and shoved myself in there instead, and discharged my weapon down its throat and then up toward where I hoped the brain would be.
 I'm not sure if that all happened in that order; I'd have to replay my own field camera feed.
 All I knew was that I had Bharadwaj, and it didn't, and it had disappeared back down the tunnel.

-It's only after all three characters have made the difficult voyage back to PreservationAux's main habitat that we as readers learn there was in fact far more going on in this moment than Murderbot's narration indicated--indeed, that there may have been far more going on in this moment than even Murderbot was aware.
+It's only after all three characters have boarded a short range shuttle and made the difficult voyage back to PreservationAux's main habitat that we as readers learn there was far more going on in this moment than Murderbot indicated--indeed, that there may have been far more going on in this moment than even Murderbot was aware.

 I called up the recording of the incident.
 Okay, wow.
 I had talked to Volescu all the way up the side of the crater.
 I had been mostly concerned with the hopper's trajectory and Bharadwaj not bleeding out and what might come out of that crater for a second try; I hadn't been listening to myself, basically.
 I had asked him if he had kids.
 It was boggling.
 Maybe I had been watching too much media.
 (He did have kids.
 He was in a four-way marriage and had seven, all back home with his partners.)